oeg-upm/TINTOlib-Documentation/Readme.md

 ## 📚 Documentation

-For detailed usage, examples, and tutorials, visit the **[TINTOlib Documentation](https://tintolib.readthedocs.io/en/latest/)**.

-### How to use TINTOlib - Google Colab crash course
-To get started with **TINTOlib**, a dedicated **[crash course repository](https://github.com/oeg-upm/TINTOlib-Crash_Course)** is available.
+To get started with **TINTOlib**, a dedicated **[Crash Course Repository](https://github.com/oeg-upm/TINTOlib-Crash_Course)** is available.
 It includes videoturials, slides and Jupyter Notebooks that demonstrate how to apply state-of-the-art vision models like Vision Transformers (ViTs), Convolutional Neural Networks (CNNs) and Hybrid Neural Networks to problems.
 <!--It includes:

 - **Slides and Jupyter notebooks** demonstrating how to: